toposes/kianc.site/index.md

 ## About

 I am a graduate student studying math.
 I like the interplay between category theory and logic.
 My favorite adjunction is ∅ ⊣ ✳.
-Outside of math, I am quite fond of rhythm games such as DanceDanceRevolution and Pop'n Music.
+Outside of math, I am quite fond of rhythm games such as DanceDanceRevolution.

 <hr>